 The Trump budget also would reduce the interest rate on the Government Bond (G) Fund portion of the Thrift Savings Plan (TSP), which is the most used investment vehicle available in the TSP.
 The new rate of return would be tied to the interest rate on 90-day Treasury bills, instead of an average based on higher medium- and long-term Treasury bond rates.
-For example, using the past 12 months, this change would reduce the rate of return from 2.33 percent to only 1.55 percent, with this penalty on participants increasing if longer-term interest rates continue to rise.
+For example, using the past 12 months, this change would reduce the rate of return from 2.33 percent to less than 1.5% percent, with this penalty on participants increasing if longer-term interest rates continue to rise.
+And, the retirement cuts do not stop there.
+The White House also plans to study whether to offer a retirement package consisting solely of the TSP-with no defined benefit program; such a benefit cut would be valued at 913 billion dollars over ten years.